sgutma59/OpenAlexBibliographyBot/tutorial.md

 ## Step 2: Fetching Data from the API (`fetch_works`)

 This is the core function of our bot.
 It will contact the OpenAlex API, search for a topic, and handle fetching multiple pages of results.
-It specifies a search `term` (like "machine learning"), the number of pages and results to get, and other filters.
+It specifies a search `term` (like "algorithmic bias "), the number of pages and results to get, and potentially other filters.
 It loops for each page we want, builds the correct URL with our search parameters, and makes a `GET` request.
 Note that we optionally add a `time.sleep(1.0)` delay between our requests.
 This is to avoid sending too many requests too quickly and getting blocked.

-Keep in mind that we are also building a command line interface with argparse that will allow us to change these values from the command line.
-So if we want to change the defaults in our code, we need to change them in argparse, as the defaults specified in building argparse override these when we do not specify a value in the command line for our query.
+**Keep in mind that we are also building a command line interface with argparse that will allow us to change these values from the command line.
+So if we want to change the defaults in our code, we need to change them in argparse, as the defaults specified in building argparse override these when we do not specify a value in the command line for our query.**

 ```python
 def fetch_works(